Description and Purpose of Mentored Ministry

 School for Leadership Training

-This annual event the third week of January has a long-standing tradition on the university campus.
+This annual event at the beginning of January has a long-standing tradition on the university campus.
 It has developed from a “Ministers Week” into a “School for Leadership Training” for lay leaders, pastors and current seminary students.

 Many classes on a variety of subjects are planned.
 Bible studies, workshops and inspirational addresses round out the event.
 The program is integrated with the seminary schedule, allowing students to interact with attenders.
 Continuing education credit is offered to those attending the entire event.
 For students the SLT classes and plenary addresses normally replace the regular class work for the week.